brett8883/Super-Firmware_Cache/MavicProVariants/MavicPro_SP_lights_OUT_variant/readme.md

 ********************************************************************************************

-Full Change Log for Super-Patcher Standard Spark DJI Super-Patcher Custom Flight Controller
+Full Change Log for Super-Patcher Mavic Pro Stealth Variant Custom Flight Controller

 *this list includes ALL paramters or parameter ranges that were changed even hardcoded values (galileo not config with parameters)